swayambhu/parkEz/README.md

 ## Usage Scenarios

 ParkEZ has various usage scenarios for external customers and internal users.
-External customers include parking customers, business owners, and security operators, while internal users consist of the customer support team, development group, advertising team, and administrators.
+External customers include parking customers, business owners, and park lot operators, while internal users consist of employees in various roles, such as customer support.

 ## Revenue Generation